 Core Strenghtening Exercises

-Spinal osteoporosis patients should focus on the core muscles during weight training--building foundational strength in the abdomen, hips, pelvis and lower back will provide support for weak and brittle spinal bones.
-Mayo Clinic advocates the pelvic tilt an exercise that strengthens the abdomen and lower back muscles.
+Spinal osteoporosis patients should focus on the core muscles during weight training.
+Building foundational strength in the abdomen, hips, pelvis and lower back will provide support for weak and brittle spinal bones.
+The pelvic tilt is an exercise that strengthens the abdomen and lower back muscles.
 To do this exercise, lie supine on a mat.
 Next, bend your knees and place your feet on the floor, 6 inches in front of your hips.
 Tighten your abdominal muscles and use them to tilt your pelvis up slightly--don't move your hips or glutes while you do this.
 Hold in the lifted position for five seconds--range of motion will be very minimal during this exercise.